![]() |

 -

-Believe it or not, there a railpass for Korea, giving unlimited travel over the whole Korail network, including both their high-speed KTX and regular trains (but excluding tourist trains & city metro trains).
+There a railpass for Korea giving unlimited travel over the whole Korail network, including both their high-speed KTX and regular trains (but excluding tourist trains & city metro trains).
 For details and to buy a pass online, see www.letskorail.com, select English top right then click for the Korail Pass.

 -